Robert Clothier: Other roles

+He guest-starred as Mr. Potter in Due South Episode #130 "One Good Man a.k.a.
+Thank You Kindly, Mr. Capra".

 Honours

 In 1995, the North Shore Arts Commission, of North Vancouver, British Columbia, honoured Clothier with its first FANS award for his contribution to the arts.

 Personal life

 In 1996, Clothier suffered a stroke and was in poor health until his death in 1999.
 After his stroke, he taught himself to paint with his left hand.
 He and his wife, Shirley Broderick, had two children, a daughter, Jessica, and a son, John and grandchildren, Lucy and Sam.
 He was also a fan of Renault automobiles; he had a small collection of Renault 17 Gordini cars at his property in North Vancouver through the 1970s and 1980s.